Featured Project · Agentic AI · Alberta Energy Sector

 LangChain Tool Calling Agent

-LangChain Agent with Function Calling
+LangChain Agent with GPT-4o Function Calling

-from langchain_openai import ChatOpenAI
+Agent setupfrom langchain_openai import ChatOpenAI

 from langchain.agents import AgentExecutor, create_tool_calling_agent